Siege of Vienna (1529): Siege

 More rain fell on 11 October, and with the Ottomans failing to breach the walls, the prospect of victory began to fade.
 In addition, Suleiman was facing critical shortages of food, water and other supplies, while casualties, sickness, and desertions began to take their toll.
 The janissaries began voicing their displeasure at the lack of progress, demanding a decision on whether to remain or abandon the siege.
 The Sultan convened an official council on 12 October to deliberate the matter.
 It was decided to attempt one final, major assault on Vienna, an "all or nothing" gamble.
 The assault was launched on 14 October, but despite extra rewards being offered to the troops, it was beaten back, with the defenders' arquebuses and long pikes proving decisive.
 The following day, with supplies running low and winter approaching, Suleiman called off the siege and ordered a withdrawal to Constantinople.

 With unusually heavy snowfall, conditions deteriorated.
 The Ottoman retreat was hampered by muddy roads along which their horses and camels struggled to pass.
 Pursuing Austrian horsemen took many stragglers prisoner, although there was no Austrian counter-attack.
 The Ottomans reached Buda on 26 October, Belgrade on 10 November and their destination, Constantinople, on 16 December.

+Atrocities

+During the siege of Vienna, the Ottoman troops pillaged the countryside around Vienna, killed many civilians and took many survivors as slaves.
+Peter Stern von Labach described it: